Chapter 6 Introduction to the Command Line

 The UNIX command line is a program that will interpret commands, in the form of text instructions, for the computer to be executed.

-using a set of commands and the computer will exacute them and provide you with an answer.
+This means that you can tell the computer to list files or print text in the screen or do a mathematical operation using a set of commands and the computer will exacute them and provide you with an answer.

 However, before we start using the command line I decided to make a list of the most commonly used commands in UNIX for your future reference.